Boonshoft School of Medicine Resources

 - Research and Sponsored Programs (RSP): RSP should be the first stop when seeking external funding for research or scholarly activities.
 They offer a wide range of services including identifying funding sources, preparing proposals, monitoring compliance, grants administration, and more.
 Most importantly, they will generate the grant budget and route your application for necessary approvals.

-- SPIN Database: WSU’s Office of Research and Sponsored Programs (RSP) has transitioned from its previous subscription to the Community of Science (COS) funding database to the new Sponsored Programs Information Network (SPIN) database.
-It can be reached by visiting the RSP funding opportunities web page.
+- SPIN Database: WSU’s Office of Research and Sponsored Programs (RSP) uses the Sponsored Programs Information Network (SPIN) database.
+It can be reached by visiting the RSP Major Sponsor Sites web page.

 - WSU Libraries Research Guide for Medicine: Find articles, books, drug information, images and more using the University Libraries' Research Quick Start Guide for Medicine.
 This portal includes links to databases such as PubMed and the Cochran Library and electronic book sources such as AccessMedicine and ACP Medicine.
 For more information, contact clinical medicine librarian Bette Sydelko (937-775-3840; firstname.lastname@example.org).